 - When each of my sons were born and I looked into their eyes for the first time, I knew without a doubt that God had created these beautiful children and placed them in the care of me and my wife.

-- When I have quality time with my sixteen-year-old and try to help him become a faith-filled man with his eyes firmly on Heaven, I am thankful to God for the vocation of fatherhood He has given me.
+- When I have quality time with my 18 year old and try to help him become a faith-filled man with his eyes firmly on Heaven, I am thankful to God for the vocation of fatherhood He has given me.

-- When I spend time with my nineteen-year-old who has high functioning autism, I am grateful for God’s gifts of patience, acceptance, a loving heart and the countless opportunities to learn from my special child.
+- When I spend time with my 22 year old who has high functioning autism, I am grateful for God’s gifts of patience, acceptance, a loving heart and the countless opportunities to learn from my special child.

 - When I hold my wife’s hand, watch her care for our children or talk about our future, I am grateful to God for giving me this woman I love and my partner for life.